Druze: Prophethood

-Recognition of prophets in the Druze religion is divided into three sort-of subcategories, the prophet themselves (natiq), their disciples (asas), and witnesses to their message (hujjah).
+Recognition of prophets in the Druze religion is divided into three subcategories: the prophet themselves (natiq), their disciples (asas), and witnesses to their message (hujjah).

-The number 5 contains an unstated significance within the Druze faith; it is believed in this area that great prophets come in groups of five.
+The number 5 contains an unstated significance within the region in which the Druze faith is practised; it is believed in this area that great prophets come in groups of five.
 In the time of the ancient Greeks, these five were represented by Pythagoras, Plato, Aristotle, Parmenides, and Empedocles.
 In the first century, the five were represented by Jesus Christ, John the Baptist, Saint Matthew, Saint Mark, and Saint Luke.
 In the time of the faith's foundation, the five were Hamza ibn Ali ibn Ahmad, Muḥammad ibn Wahb al-Qurashī, Abū'l-Khayr Salama ibn Abd al-Wahhab al-Samurri, Ismāʿīl ibn Muḥammad at-Tamīmī, and Al-Muqtana Baha'uddin.

 Druze tradition honors and reveres Hamza ibn Ali Ahmad and Salman the Persian as "mentors" and "prophets", believed to be reincarnations of the monotheistic idea.